flutter/website/ui-performance/index.md

 that show where time is being spent in your app.
 If the UI is janky (skipping frames), these graphs help you figure out why.
-The graphs display on top of your running app, but they aren’t drawn like a normal widget&mdash;the Flutter engine itself paints the overlay.
+The graphs display on top of your running app, but they aren’t drawn like a normal widget&mdash;the Flutter engine itself paints the overlay and only minimally impacts performance.
 Each graph represents the last 300 frames for that thread.

 This section describes how to enable the